 (Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, check out my disclosures page.)

 Last year I shared quite a few DIY body care recipes with you.
-Most of those make excellent Christmas gifts.
-(And if you fill out this form to get my weekly newsletter, I’ll send you the password to my Resource Library that contains a printable of my four most popular DIYs as a thank you gift.)
+Many of those make excellent Christmas gifts.

 Today, I am sharing my whipped body butter recipe.
 But I do want to warn you: This recipe does require a little more work than some of the other diy gifts on my blog.
 It’s not hard to make, it just takes a bit more time.
 However, I think the results are worth it.
 Several years ago, I actually sold a few of my beauty products and this was my most requested item!